 General and Administrative Expenses.
-General and administrative expenses for the six months ended June 30, 2005, increased by \$173,208 over the same period last year, due primarily to an increase of approximately \$114,000 in legal fees for corporate issues including the settlement of arbitration proceedings involving the Torres Martinez Desert Cahuilla Indians (California tribe).
-The remaining increase is attributable to increased corporate related travel and the cost of the annual report and shareholder's meeting.
+General and administrative expenses for the nine months ended September 30, 2005, increased by \$576,139 over the same period last year, due to an increase of approximately \$200,146 in third quarter payroll and related expenses due to new development projects and additional staff and \$151,368 in legal fees for corporate issues including the settlement of arbitration proceedings involving the Torres Martinez Desert Cahuilla Indians (California tribe).
+The remaining increase is primarily attributable to increased travel and other overhead costs resulting from researching and identifying new business opportunities.

 Unrealized Gains on Notes Receivable.
 Unrealized gains on notes receivable are determined based upon the estimated fair value of our notes receivable related to Indian casino projects.
-Unrealized gains decreased \$448,589 or 95% for the six months ended June 30, 2005 compared to the same period in 2004.
+Unrealized gains decreased \$431,556 or 88% for the nine months ended September 30, 2005 compared to the same period in 2004.
 The large amount of unrealized gains in 2004 resulted from the change in the estimated opening time of the Michigan project being changed from four years to three years.

 Other Income.
 During the first quarter of 2005, we were awarded reimbursement and damages totaling \$1,076,680, including legal fees, resulting from a favorable arbitration ruling regarding terminated development and management agreements entered into in 1995 and 1997 with the California tribe.
-This income was reduced by the write-off of the remaining net gaming rights and advances relating to the California tribe totaling \$128,287, and the establishment of an allowance for estimated collection costs of \$100,000.
-The remaining increase of \$7,315 is primarily due to increased interest income, partially offset by the increase in the interest rate of our long-term debt.
+This income was partially offset by the write-off of the remaining net gaming rights and advances relating to the California tribe totaling \$128,287, and the establishment of an allowance for estimated collection costs of \$100,000.
+The remaining increase of \$2,397 is primarily due to investing cash at a higher interest rate than in the prior year, partially reduced by an increase in the interest rate of our long-term debt.

-Non-controlling Interest in Net Loss of Consolidated Joint Venture.
-RAM Entertainment, LLC, (RAM), a privately held investment company, has a 50% noncontrolling interest in our consolidated joint venture, GEM.
+Non-controlling Interest in Loss of Consolidated Joint Venture.
+RAM Entertainment, LLC, (RAM), a privately held investment company, has a 50% non-controlling interest in our consolidated joint venture, GEM.
 GEM's losses are a result of development expenses associated with the Michigan project.
 Since RAM did not share in the expenses of GEM in the prior year under the agreement between us and RAM that effectively expired January 1, 2005, there was no non-controlling interest in the consolidated investee's losses in the comparable prior year periods.